StanHash/fe7-stuff/event-internals.md

     flag 0 (0x0001) |
     flag 1 (0x0002) |
     flag 2 (0x0004) |
-    flag 5 (0x0020) | "slient" skip mode (do not fade to black on skip) flag 6 (0x0040) | skip disable
+    flag 4 (0x0010) | disables reloading some system graphics at the end of scene flag 5 (0x0020) | "slient" skip mode (do not fade to black on skip) flag 6 (0x0040) | skip disable
     flag 7 (0x0080) | talk skip disable